Georgia Governor Sparks Fight With Trump Allies Over Senate Appointment

 If you substitute your judgement for the President’s, maybe you need a primary in 2022.
 Let’s see if you can win one w/o Trump https://t.co/vtjT4CyLMI

-Kemp's director of communications Candice Broce fired back at Gaetz directly, calling him "oddly submissive to #TheSwamp" and said the appointment was Kemp's to make independently.
+Kemp's director of communications, Candice Broce, fired back at Gaetz directly, calling him "oddly submissive to #TheSwamp," and said the appointment was Kemp's to make independently.
 Kemp's adviser and former campaign communications director Ryan Mahoney wrote: "mind your own business.
-We don't know you and we don't care what you think. "
+We don't know you and we don't care what you think."

-Loeffler herself has faced backlash in the last week from some members of Georgia's conservative political community for past donations to Mitt Romney and ties to former Democratic gubernatorial candidate Stacey Abrams, who did legal work for the WNBA team Loeffler co-owns, the Atlanta Dream.
+Loeffler herself has faced backlash in the past week from some members of Georgia's conservative political community for past donations to Mitt Romney and ties to former Democratic gubernatorial candidate Stacey Abrams, who did legal work for the WNBA team Loeffler co-owns, the Atlanta Dream.

 Phil Kent, a conservative pundit and communications consultant who has worked with Loeffler, vouched for Loeffler's conservative politics, describing her as "a big opponent of Obamacare," a supporter of gun rights and "very tough" on illegal immigration.